Good Guys Today

 if any people have worked at WPGC so many times with so many names!

-Today, Ed Gursky is retired from the Voice of America as Chief
+Today, Ed Gursky is retired in suburban Maryland.

 Reynolds / Ed Kowalski / Ed McNeal writes:

 Growing Up With WPGC:

 first visit to 'PGC was in the summer of '65 between my HS graduation